Compactified 2HDM under the Non-SUSY AdS instability conjecture: Effective potential from 2HDM Compactification

 \section{Effective potential from 2HDM Compactification}

-\paragraph{} In this section, we study the three-dimensional effective potential arising from the compactification of the Two-Higgs-Doublet Model with gravity on a circle.
-In the first step, we describe the tree-level structure coming from the Kaluza-Klein expansion of the Higgs fields, and we incorporate one-loop quantum corrections that will update the vacuum structure.
-The compact dimension is stabilized by a radion potential, then we add in radion-Higgs interaction terms yielding the size of the extra dimension to the Higgs dynamics. \\ When we compactify a higher-dimensional theory like the Two–Higgs–Doublet Model with gravity down to three dimensions, new fields appear in the lower-dimensional theory.
-One important field is the radion $\phi$, which describes how the size of the extra dimension can change.
-The effective potential depends on this radion field, as well as on the Higgs fields.
-This potential includes several parts: a tree-level part coming from the original 4D potential, a potential for the radion itself, interaction terms between the radion and the Higgs fields, quantum corrections from loops, and a contribution from the cosmological constant.
+\paragraph{} In this section, we analyze the three-dimensional effective potential associated with the compactification of the Two-Higgs-Doublet Model with gravity on a circle.
+First, we discuss the tree-level structure obtained from the Kaluza--Klein expansion of the Higgs fields, then we add one-loop quantum corrections which may change the vacuum structure.
+The compact dimension is stabilized by an effective radion potential, and radion--Higgs interaction terms are added in order to encode the dependence of the Higgs sector on the size of the extra dimension. \\

+When we compactify a higher-dimensional theory such as the Two-Higgs-Doublet Model with gravity down to three dimensions, new fields show up in the lower-dimensional effective theory.
+One important field is the dilatonic field, namely the radion \(\phi\), which describes fluctuations of the physical size of the extra dimension.
+Therefore, the effective potential depends on the radion field as well as on the Higgs fields.
+There are several elements in this potential: the tree-level contribution inherited from the original four-dimensional scalar potential, an effective stabilization potential for the radion, non-linear interaction terms between the radion and the Higgs fields, and quantum corrections coming from the Kaluza--Klein tower.